arnab/game_of_life/notes.md

 * Any dead cell with exactly three live neighbours comes to life.

 ### Player
-* do we need one? there isn't really a real player, but we can assume one which just calls Game#tick *
+* do we need one? there isn't really a real player, but we can assume one which seeds and then observes the Game#ticks *

 # Analysis
 Space-complexity wise an infinite grid might be tricky because each tick results in a board which is a pure function of the previous state of the board.
 In other words, if it's really infinite, or very large, it will be impossible to copy the board before every manipulation.
 Three options that I can see (following discussions assume there are (n x n) *Cell*s in the *Board*):